MathieuBt/cuboid-puzzle/README.md

 Compilation
 -----------

-Requires Ocaml (and some shell).
+Requires Ocaml (and some Unix-like shell).

-You may compile with the following command:
+You may compile with

-    ocamlopt.opt chunks.ml -o chunks
+    make

 and then launch with